pyth-network/governance/docs/constitution/pyth-dao-constitution.md

         - the upgrade of the verification program for each of the blockchains where Pyth data is accessible
         - the setting of data request fees per blockchain, as well as other protocol or network fees
         - the management of PGAS allocation and delegation to validators
+        - the upgrade of the ER program for each of the blockchain where ER is available
+        - the assignment of the relayer function and monitoring of the performance of such assignment
+        - the setting of the ER fee distribution
   - Operational PIPs delegated to the Price Feed Council involve:
         - the management of the list of price feeds available through Pyth
         - the selection of publishers and the setting of the minimum number of such publishers per price feed